Power of the Court to Appoint a Guardian for a Child in Arizona

 A criminal court doesn’t frequently have reason to use its protective powers.
 However, when a child is called as a witness in a criminal proceeding, the court can exercise its protective powers.

 Therefore, a criminal court possesses the inherent equitable power to appoint a guardian ad litem for a child witness.
 It can do so whenever necessary to protect the interests of the child.

 No Current Conflict Between Parents’ and Children’s Interests

-Generally, courts appoint guardians when parents are unable or unwilling to advance the child’s best interests in court.
-This can be because of a conflict of interest or other reason.
+Courts appoint guardians when parents are unable or unwilling to advance the child’s best interests in court.
+This can be because of a conflict of interest or other reasons.

 Here, however, the Court of Appeals said that it was premature to suppose a conflict between the parents and the child existed.
 No conflict arises automatically from the criminal charges against the parents, given the presumption of innocence.
 Also, the state is not charging that P. Stewart and C. Grubbs-Stewart acted criminally against N. and J.P.
 Nor has the state filed dependency proceedings in the juvenile court.

 The state claims that the conflict arises because there may be information from the children that may prove harmful to P. Stewart and C. Grubbs-Stewart.
 But this conflict was wholly abstract at the stage when the state asked the court to appoint a guardian ad litem.
 The state made no showing of what information the children might provide.
 It was wholly speculative whether the children would offer incriminating evidence, exonerating information, or no information at all.

 Finally, P. Stewart and C. Grubbs-Stewart’s response to the state’s request to interview the children were not at all obstructive.
 They agreed to a meeting with the children.
 They only required that counsel be present and that a tape recording is made.
 The Court said that this does not appear to reflect a conflict of interest between the parents and the children.